 What if you are outside the plan's service area when you have an urgent need for care?
-When you are outside the service area and cannot get care from an in-network provider, our plan will cover urgently needed services that you get from any provider at the lower in-network cost-sharing amount.
+When you are outside the service area and cannot get care from an in-network provider, our plan will cover urgently needed services that you get from any provider.
 Our plan covers urgently needed care anywhere in the U.S. and worldwide.